Harshmakadia/ReactJS-Redux-with-Firebase/README.md

-#goalCoach

-This application features redux and a full authentication system through firebase.
+This application connects React-Redux with Google's Firebase.